MariaNattestad/Ribbon/README.md

 1. Clone this repository: `git clone https://github.com/marianattestad/ribbon`

-2. Launch `index.html` in your browser
+2. Open `index.html` in your browser

 That is the entire installation process for Ribbon.
 Don't you love web applications?